Estimated reading time: 5 minutes

 Being creative with administering rewards can create a successful reward system.

-For example, “Steve you have met all of your goals ahead of schedule so we are going to give you a $500 gift card to the store of your choice.
+For example, let’s say you have an employee who went the extra mile to finish a project sooner than expected.
+You might acknowledge this by saying something like, “Steve, you have met all your goals ahead of schedule, so we are going to give you a $500 gift card to the store of your choice.
 Thanks for a job well done!”

-In our busy daily lives with managing our operations, it is always important to remember these simple concepts and how they can have a significant impact on accomplishing organizational objectives.
+In our busy daily lives managing our operations.
+Try to remember these simple concepts and you might be surprised at how they can have a significant impact on accomplishing organizational objectives.